Kizaki

 • use status when you suspect source or local state has drifted

-If migrations start feeling painful, the problem is usually not “the migration system is too strict.”
+If migrations start feeling painful, the problem is usually not the migration system being too strict.
 It is usually that too much change accumulated before the transition was made explicit.

 Deploys, Briefly

-At deploy time, the platform coordinates schema changes with the new application version so migrations can roll out without treating every schema change like a full stop-the-world event.
+At deploy time, the platform coordinates schema changes with the new application version so migrations can roll out without a full stop-the-world event.

 You do not need to manage that transition manually.
-The practical responsibility on your side is to keep migration history accurate, reviewed, and committed before deploy.
+Your responsibility is to keep migration history accurate, reviewed, and committed before deploy.

 On this page